rexsimiloluwah/godirtreegen/README.md

 ## Installation
 ### Install by downloading pre-compiled binaries
-You can easily download the pre-compiled binaries for your Linux, Windows, FreeBSD, or MAC systems from the [releases](https://github.com/rexsimiloluwah/godirtreegen/releases) section.
+You can easily download the pre-compiled binaries for your Linux, Windows, FreeBSD, or MAC OS from the [releases](https://github.com/rexsimiloluwah/godirtreegen/releases) section.

 ### Installing globally using Go
 ```bash